YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

  12 directories
  gtmuser@gtmworkshop:~$

-*What should $gtmgbldir be for a GH user and what should it be for a CC user?
+*What should $gtmgbldir be for an FI user and what should it be for a CB user?
 Add these to the command files you created earlier.
 Create a file of commands to be fed to GDE either with a heredoc or with GDE's @ command that will create the global directories and then create the global directories.*

-*Create the three database files with mupip create (remember that the database file /opt/EHR/VOE10/V6.2-000_x86_64/ g/psndf.dat will be created by the first mupip create, and the second mupip create will only create the institution specific database file.*
+*Create the three database files with mupip create (remember that the database file /opt/bank/VOE10/V6.2-000_x86_64/ g/txr.dat will be created by the first mupip create, and the second mupip create will only create the institution specific database file.*

-*In one environment assign values to the global variables ^PSNDF and ^X. In the other environment, confirm that you are able to read the value of ^PSNDF (i.e., it is shared), but the not the value in ^X (i.e., it is not shared).*
+*In one environment assign values to the global variables ^TXR and ^X. In the other environment, confirm that you are able to read the value of ^TXR (i.e., it is shared), but not the value in ^X (i.e., it is not shared).*

 *Set a value for ^X in the second environment, and in the first environment confirm that you still see the original value of ^X that you set up in that environment.*

-*Create a program ABC.m to write “Hello, World” in /opt/EHR/VOE10/r and two programs with the same name DEF.m in /var/opt/EHR/VOE10/gh to write “Hello, General Hospital” and in /var/opt/EHR/VOE10/cc to say “Hello, Cancer Center”.
-Verify that a process in either environment gets “Hello, World” when it executes ABC.m and either “Hello, General Hospital” or “Hello, Cancer Center” depending on its environment when it executes DEF.m.*
+*Create a program ABC.m to write “Hello!” in /opt/bank/VOE10/r and two programs with the same name DEF.m in /var/opt/bank/VOE10/fi to write “Hello, Financial Institution!” and in /var/opt/bank/VOE10/cb to say “Hello, Credit Bank!”.
+Verify that a process in either environment gets “Hello!” when it executes ABC.m and either “Hello, Financial Institution!” or “Hello, Credit Bank!” depending on its environment when it executes DEF.m.*

 **No Special Startup or Shut Down**